Fransérgio (footballer, born 1990)

 After starting his career with Atlético Paranaense and Internacional, he spent seven years in Portugal, where he made 192 Primeira Liga appearances split equally between Marítimo and Braga, scoring 26 goals.
 With the latter, he won the Taça da Liga in 2020 and the Taça de Portugal in 2021.
+He also played in Ligue 1 and Ligue 2 for Bordeaux in France.

 Career

 Early career and Atlético-PR

 Born in Rondonópolis, Mato Grosso, Fransérgio played as a youth for Luverdense and Sorriso in his state before joining Paraná and eventually their rivals Atlético-PR.
 He represented the club for four seasons in Campeonato Brasileiro Série A and scored the opening goal on 13 August 2011 in a 2–2 draw at São Paulo.
 In September 2010, he was loaned back to Paraná in Série B for the rest of the year.

 Internacional

 On 5 February 2012, Fransérgio made his debut for Internacional in the Campeonato Gaúcho, coming on as a 66th-minute substitute for Jesús Dátolo in a 2–2 draw at rivals Grêmio; he was not officially presented by the club until after the game.

 Fransérgio was loaned out in May 2012 to Série B club Criciúma, and in December to Ceará.
 He arrived at second-tier club Guaratinguetá on loan in May 2013, and played 15 games, scoring in a 3–0 home win over Icasa on 13 July.